Genesis 22: Lessons from Abraham’s Willingness to Sacrifice His Son Isaac on True Faith

 Isaac carries the wood for the sacrifice1

 • Jesus’ sacrifice and Isaac’s near sacrifice most likely occurred when they were the same age.
 Many Christians and Jews disagree about Isaac’s age at the time of his near sacrifice.
 Many Christians have relied upon Abraham’s reference to Isaac as a “lad” to assume that he was only a teenager: ‘“I and the lad will go over there . . .’”
 (Gen. 22:5).
 Thus, most of the classical Christian paintings from the Renaissance Era reflect Isaac as a young boy.
 Yet, according to the Jewish Talmud, he was believed to be closer to 37 at the time of this account (Seder Olam Rabbah 1).
 This based upon the fact that Sarah died after this account at age 127 (Gen. 23:1).
 She gave birth at age 90 (Gen. 17:17, 21).
 Thus, assuming there was no significant gap between Genesis chapters 22 and 23 (and the Bible mentions none), Isaac was most likely closer to age 37 than being a teenager at the time of this test of faith.
 The answer to this debate is not a salvation issue.
-Yet, because every other detail regarding this sacrifice closely matches Christ’s future sacrifice, he was likely closer to Christ’s age at the time of His crucifixion, 33.
+But because every other detail regarding this sacrifice closely matches Christ’s future sacrifice, he was likely closer to Christ’s age at the time of His crucifixion, 33.
 Some might find it to be a pointless academic exercise to guess Isaac’s age.
-Yet, Isaac’s most likely older age is important because it suggests that Isaac could have easily resisted if he wanted to: “Remove the image of the helpless young boy led obliviously to his death, and replace it with the image of an adult man, in full control of his faculties, willingly holding up his wrists for his father to bind, not unlike our Master, who for the love of His Father and the love of His God, consented to the shame of the cross.”
+But Isaac’s most likely older age is important because it suggests that Isaac could have easily resisted if he wanted to: “Remove the image of the helpless young boy led obliviously to his death, and replace it with the image of an adult man, in full control of his faculties, willingly holding up his wrists for his father to bind, not unlike our Master, who for the love of His Father and the love of His God, consented to the shame of the cross.”
 (First Fruits of Zion, Torah Club, Vol. 2, Shadows of the Messiah, Vayera, 2016 p.
 78).

 • Jesus also carried His cross to His death.
 The wood that was laid upon Isaac symbolized the cross that Jesus carried to His death.
 “So he then handed Him over to them to be crucified.
 They took Jesus, therefore, and He went out, bearing His own cross, to the place called the Place of a Skull, which is called in Hebrew, Golgotha.”
 (Jo.
 19:16-17; Matt.
 27:32-33; Mk.
 15:21).
 Like Isaac, Jesus was obedient unto death.
 “Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.”
 (Phil 2:8; Is.
 53:5-7).
 Jesus could have resisted but chose not to do so.
-Christ, like Isaac, could have easily escaped from His captors.
+Jesus, like Isaac, could have easily escaped from His captors.
 But He submitted to the will of God the Father.

 • Jesus also came to Jerusalem riding a donkey.
 Abraham took Isaac to the location of the sacrifice riding on a donkey (Gen. 22:3-4).
 The prophet Zechariah later prophesied that the Messiah would also come to Jerusalem in humble submission on a donkey: “Rejoice greatly, O daughter of Zion!
 Shout in triumph, O daughter of Jerusalem!
 Behold, your king is coming to you; He is just and endowed with salvation, humble, and mounted on a donkey, even on a colt, the foal of a donkey.”
 (Zech.
 9:9).
 By Jewish tradition, Abraham, Moses (during his journey to save the Jews in Egypt), and the future Messiah would all ride the same donkey (Pirkei deRabbi Eleazar 31).
 Jesus later fulfilled this prophecy by coming to Jerusalem on what is now called “Palm Sunday” in submission while riding on a donkey (Matt.
 21:2-7; Jo.
 12:14-15).
 Jesus came to His sacrifice for you in humble submission.

 • Jesus rose from the dead on the third day.
 Just like Abraham’s three-day journey (Gen. 22:4), Jesus spent three days in the grave: “and that He was buried, and that He was raised on the third day according to the Scriptures,” (1 Cor.
 15:4; Matt.
 16:21).
-Yet, death could not hold Him in the grave: “But God raised Him up again, putting an end to the agony of death, since it was impossible for Him to be held in its power.”
+But death could not hold Him in the grave: “But God raised Him up again, putting an end to the agony of death, since it was impossible for Him to be held in its power.”
 (Act 2:24).
 He has conquered death so that you might live if you believe in faith in His resurrection.

 • Pick up your cross and follow after Jesus.
 Although you are not called upon to sacrifice children, you are called to sacrifice or give up the things in life that you value more than Jesus: “Then Jesus said to His disciples, ‘If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
 For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it.’”
 (Matt.
 16:24-25; Mk.
 8:34; Lk.
 9:23).
 “Whoever does not carry his own cross and come after Me cannot be My disciple.”
 (Lk.
 14:21; Matt.
 10:38).
 “He who loves his life loses it, and he who hates his life in this world will keep it to life eternal.”
 (Jo.
 12:25).
 Are you willing to lose your worldly importance and become a nobody to do His work for the Kingdom?